-So what the heck is edesign?
-EDesign is Interior Design of a space done entirely online.
-Edesign is the wave of the future of Interior Design as consumers want things faster and cheaper.
+What is Edesign?
+It is Interior Design of a space done entirely online.
+I believe it is the wave of the future of Interior Design as consumers want things faster and cheaper.
 Edesign allows you to work with a designer you like locally or even if you live in another state.

 Edesign is all about convenient, fast and affordable Interior design for you.

-One reason it is faster and more affordable is that generally, you are not getting custom, to the trade design sources but instead, retail sources.
-The designer provides you a shopping list of items which you then purchase yourself.
-Once you receive your final design it’s up to you on exactly what elements you choose to incorporate into your home and the timeframe in which you wish to do so.
+One reason it is faster and more affordable is that generally, you are getting retail products rather than custom, to the trade design sources.
+The designer provides a shopping list which you purchase yourself.
+Once you receive your final design it’s up to you which elements you choose to use and the time frame to buy and implement your design.

-Another reason it is faster and more affordable is that you are taking on more of the work that a designer generally does, such as measuring, ordering the items you have selected and installing everything yourself (with help from the designer if you choose).
+Another reason it is faster and more affordable is that you take on some of the work a designer generally does, such as measuring, ordering items and installing everything yourself.
 You also select and manage contractors for any remodeling work that needs to be done.

 Edesign is a true collaboration between designer and client, with work being done on both ends so that the typical design timeline is faster and more affordable.